“At evening you shall know that it was the LORD who brought you out of Egypt, and in the morning you shall see the glory of the LORD.”

 There are a few milestones of a Christian life that pop up along the way, that serve both to assure you of your progress, and remind you that it’s a long journey to heavenly perfection.
 You’re not there yet, but you’re getting closer.
 The big gate of confession and repentance.
 The bridge (or water under it?) of baptism.
 The signpost of divine calling.
 There’s a particular big rock overlooking the desert where one sits, reads the Pentateuch, and suddenly gasps, “Oh my God, this is me.
 I am an Israelite.”
 And sometimes chunks of that big rock break off and whack you in the head a few times along the way, when you read Exodus and graduate from rolling your eyes with exasperation and groaning, “Whhyyyyyy did they never leeeeearn?!!?” to hanging your head in shame, lamenting, “Why don’t I ever learn?
 Why am I so untrusting?
 Why am I so ungrateful?
 Why do I forget the LORD, my God?”

 We often say we’d like to see a miracle.
-The most trustworthy source of truth, the television, tells us that miracles come with a twinkling eye, a little tinkle of chimes leading up to an orchestral crescendo, and a lot of hugs and tears and happily ever after.
+The most trustworthy source of truth - the television - tells us that miracles come with a twinkling eye, a little tinkle of chimes leading up to an orchestral crescendo, and a lot of hugs and tears and happily ever after.
 This pesky thing called life does not follow the director’s script.
 Our miracles are subtle, sometimes unnoticed, and sometimes, quite frankly, dull and annoying.

 Maybe the first morning manna appeared, it sparkled with the dew, and the people, with twinkling eye and tinkle of a goat’s bell, gasped, “What is it?!”
 They tossed it in the air like confetti, sprawled out and made manna-angels, slo-mo ran into their lovers’ arms through a field of manna, glorious manna!
 Or maybe they looked at it like Americans look at vegetables and with furrowed brow mumbled, “WTF?”

 Either way, it wasn’t long before they got sick of it.
 And quail too.
 We read back on their journey, usually licking the coffee and donuts off our fingers as we turn the pages, and shake our heads.
-Oh, you ungrateful Hebrews, you’re starving in a desert, and would rather go back to slavery and melons than eat manna for a while on the way to Paradise?
+Oh, you ungrateful Hebrews, you’re starving in a desert, and would rather go back to slavery and cucumbers than eat manna for a while on the way to Paradise?
 God is doing a miracle for you!
 How can you complain?! (brushing off glazed and powdered crumbs from the book of Exodus.)

 40 years.
 They ate the same old “what-ness” every. single. day. for.
 40. years.
 Enter the Lyme life.

-For whatever reason (Lyme, leaky gut, mast cell disorder, lectins, autoimmunity, all of the above) I’ve slowly become overly sensitive or allergic to everything.
+For whatever reason (Lyme, leaky gut, mast cell disorder, lectins, autoimmunity, all of the above) I’ve slowly become overly-sensitive or allergic to everything.
 I can’t eat gluten, dairy, corn, soy, nuts, coconut, butternut squash, cauliflower, pickles, ferments, broth, alcohol, and I’m not supposed to eat tomatoes, eggplants, spinach, potatoes, peppers, mushrooms, curry, cinnamon, coffee, tea, sugar, honey, syrup, bananas, pineapples, avocados, strawberries, citrus fruit, dried fruit, grapes, salami, chocolate, factory-raised meat, or eggs.

 The jury is still out on manna.